How to onboard guest users within Confluence

 As you can see, the screenshot below presents the Guest view in a Confluence space where they’ll have a purple info bar above the Confluence menu telling them they are a guest on the Confluence site.

 Confluence gives this great feature for tracking users’ activities on Confluence pages.
-The page can have analytics where it shows viewed it, how many times, when, and the version they viewed.
+The page can have analytics where it shows who viewed it, how many times, when, and the version they viewed.
 All these options are available for Confluence premium but are limited in the free version.

 Onboard with Smart Courses for Confluence